ttarabbia/360-Neurohealth-LogSeq/pages/BPPV.md

   heading:: true
 	- **Cause**:
 		- Due to displacement of otoconia from the otoliths
-		- Otoconia AKA “ear crystals” or “ear rocks” or “particles” –changes canal response
+		- Otoconia AKA “ear crystals” or “ear rocks” or “particles” –change canal response
 			- otoconia are 3-30 um1 -- almost 3x heavier than endolymph, Size and amount of dislodged particles vary
 			- Particles fall through the endolymph, creating a drag
 			- Falling particles push endolymph down which causes cupula deflection resulting in nystagmus